datastax/cla-enforcer/README.md

 below.

-Note that you can skip this section if you're using the 'Deploy to Heroku' button as you'll be promted to specify these automatically.
+Note that you can skip this section if you're using the 'Deploy to Heroku' button as you'll be prompted to specify these automatically.

 * `HOSTNAME` (_required_) - The hostname where this app is located, e.g.
   `https://cla.mycompany.com/`.
 This hostname will be used to configure webhook